 11 times Roy Keane has been utterly terrifying even since retiring

 Former Manchester United captain.
 Former Republic of Ireland captain.
 Pundit.
 Possible psychopath.
-There’s something deeply unnerving about Roy Keane.
+It can’t be just us that thinks there’s something deeply unnerving about Roy Keane.

 Throughout all his various guises – young marauding midfielder, iron-willed Old Trafford enforcer, fearsome throwback manager, uncompromising pundit and bearded coach – there’s been a unifying theme of brooding intensity in everything he does.

 He has the look of someone who has seen and done unspeakable things.